ibexa/documentation-developer/docs/guide/custom_policies.md

 Some abstract Limitation type form mapper classes are provided to help implementing common complex Limitations.

-- `MultipleSelectionBasedMapper` is mapper to build form for Limitation based on checkbox list where multiple items can be chosen.
+- `MultipleSelectionBasedMapper` is a mapper used to build forms for Limitation based on checkbox lists, where multiple items can be chosen.
 For example, it's used to build forms for [Content Type Limitation](limitation_reference.md#content-type-limitation), [Language Limitation](limitation_reference.md#language-limitation) or [Section Limitation](limitation_reference.md#section-limitation).
-- `UDWBasedMapper` is to build Limitation form where a Content/Location must be selected.
+- `UDWBasedMapper` is used to build Limitation form where a Content/Location must be selected.
 For example, it's used by the [Subtree Limitation](limitation_reference.md#subtree-of-location-limitation) form.

 #### Value mapper

 By default, without a value mapper, the Limitation value is rendered using the block `ez_limitation_value_fallback` of the template [`vendor/ezsystems/ezplatform-admin-ui/src/bundle/Resources/views/themes/admin/limitation/limitation_values.html.twig`](https://github.com/ezsystems/ezplatform-admin-ui/blob/2.3/src/bundle/Resources/views/themes/admin/limitation/limitation_values.html.twig#L1-L6).

-To customize the rendering, a value mapper eventually transforms the Limitation value and send it to a custom template.
+To customize the rendering, a value mapper eventually transforms the Limitation value and sends it to a custom template.

 The value mapper implements [`EzSystems\EzPlatformAdminUi\Limitation\LimitationValueMapperInterface`](https://github.com/ezsystems/ezplatform-admin-ui/blob/master/src/lib/Limitation/LimitationValueMapperInterface.php).

-Its `mapLimitationValue` function returns the Limitation value transformed for the needs of the template.
+Its `mapLimitationValue` function returns the Limitation value transformed to meet the requirements of the template.

 ``` php
 [[= include_file('code_samples/back_office/limitation/src/Security/Limitation/Mapper/CustomLimitationValueMapper.php') =]]